This is the first story in our series on the Magic of Iceland.

 Iceland is called the “Land of Fire and Ice” for good reason.
 In addition to its numerous volcanoes and lava fields, it has glaciers which dot the landscape.
 Oh, and don’t forget the waterfalls.
 Almost too many to count, and each one seemingly more beautiful than the next, as we discovered during our 11-day journey that reached each corner of the island.

 Simply put, despite Iceland’s small size (slightly larger than the state of Ohio) it is one of the most visually stunning and beautiful places on Earth.
 Aided by its unique geography, it is one of the purest and most natural places too.
 Truly magical.

-And be prepared to be welcomed by a strong and hardy people — Iceland has a small population of just over 300,000 people — who are as kind and generous as they are rugged and adaptable to nature’s fury.
+And be prepared to be welcomed by a strong and hardy people — Iceland has a small population of just over 300,000 — who are as kind and generous as they are rugged and adaptable to nature’s fury.

 Keep reading to be taken on your own personal tour.
 Enjoy!

 Check out the entire Magic of Iceland series right here (Click on each link):